 New Cancer Council research shows that Australian government-designed criteria works well for identifying unhealthy food that shouldn’t be marketed to children.
 Now it must be used for government regulation to protect children from junk food marketing.

-In 2018, the Council of Australian Government Health Council set criteria that can be used to determine unhealthy food when assessing food advertising.
-Our study found these criteria were simple to use, aligned with Australian Dietary Guideline advice and performed better than other independently developed criteria.
+In 2018, the Council of Australian Government Health Council set criteria to determine unhealthy food when assessing food advertising.
+Our study found these criteria performed better than other independently developed criteria and were simple to use and aligned with Australian Dietary Guideline advice.

-Worryingly, 83% of food and beverage products advertisements we analysed from Sydney buses and train stations were unhealthy foods.
+Worryingly, this study found 83% of food and beverage products advertised on Sydney buses and train stations were unhealthy foods.
 We can’t stop children seeing food ads on public transport and we know they influence what kids eat.
-We need Australia-wide regulation of all forms of advertising and the NSW government must step in and protect children from unhealthy food ads on property they own and control.
+The NSW government must step in and protect children from unhealthy food ads on property they own and control.

 Watson WL, Khor PY, Hughes C. Defining unhealthy food for regulating marketing to children—What are Australia's options?
 Nutrition & Dietetics.
 2021